nvanzandt/Smoothie-Search/README.md

 The goal of this project was to practice React.js and API fetching.

-This website uses the Edamam Recipe Search API which allows you to search a recipe database of over 2.3 million recipes.
+This website uses the Edamam Recipe Search API which allows you to search a database of over 2.3 million recipes.

 ### I familiarized myself with
 - React.js Hooks (State/Effect)